Canon 6D vs Nikon D7200

 |6.||Canon 5DS||Y||mono / mono||Y||-||mini||3.0||-||-||-|

 |10.||Canon 1D X||Y||mono / -||Y||-||mini||2.0||-||-||-|

 |12.||Nikon D7500||Y||stereo / mono||Y||Y||mini||2.0||Y||-||Y|

 |13.||Nikon D500||Y||stereo / mono||Y||Y||mini||3.0||Y||Y||Y|

 It is notable that the D7200 has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The 6D lacks such a headphone port.

-Both the 6D and the D7200 have been discontinued, but can regularly be found used on eBay.
+Both the 6D and the D7200 have been discontinued, but can regularly be found used on ebay.
 The 6D was replaced by the Canon 6D Mark II, while the D7200 was followed by the Nikon D7500.
 Further information on the features and operation of the 6D and D7200 can be found, respectively, in the Canon 6D Manual (free pdf) or the online Nikon D7200 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 6D or the Nikon D7200 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.